5th PPRI Conference 2024: Ensuring access to affordable medicines through innovative policies

 How can innovation in policy making improve equitable access to affordable and cost-effective medicines?
 Fair pricing concepts, crisis preparedness, considering environmental aspects and increased patient involvement as well as coordination and collaboration are all drivers for the future.

-1. Programme
+1. Programme and presentations

 2. Conference Supplement to the Journal of Pharmaceutical Policy and Practice